Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 Kriss also says that Felix Sater met with Trump many times a week in Trump Tower, having business conversations that were “wide ranging and frequent – on a constant basis.”

-Trump and his children were allegedly using Sater as the gateway between Trump and Russia, and were seeking to put high-rises in Moscow at the time.
-Those deals never transpired, although multiple trips to Russia by the Trump children did.
+Trump and his children were allegedly using Sater as the gateway between Trump and Russia and were seeking to put high-rises in Moscow at the time.
+Those deals never transpired although multiple trips to Russia by the Trump children did.
 They were frequently accompanied by Felix Sater.

 Do me a favor: Retweet this so America learns the entire Trump family's done business in Russia.#TrumpRussia uncovered by @pacelattin pic.twitter.com/R3ZcINRvxE